27 Things to do in Milan (2024): Best places to visit – travel guide for Milan

 Read even more tips on travelling in Italy.

-Summary: What to see and do in Milan
+Summary: Best things to do in Milan

 Why visit Milan?